 We were fortunate enough to witness the mesmerizing sight of Mt.
 Etna, an active volcano.
 Even though Etna spills out lava every so often, those who live at the base love her.
 They love how fertile her ash from eruptions make their soil.
 The last big eruption was in 2001-2002, and there are piles of hardened lava everywhere on the mountain as a result.
 My only disappointment with the visit to Etna is that we didn't get to stay long enough.

 This is only a brief summary of my time in Sicily.
 I'll post more about my trip later.
-As hard as I try though, no words can do the wonderful sights and experiences of the country any justice.
+As hard as I try though, no words can

 No comments: